Huh? Explore Chiapas? Where is that? Oh ok, in Mexico. Interesting…

 San Cristobal de las Casas

 One of the best cities to stay in Chiapas is San Cristobal de las Casas.
-A mountain town at 2200m elevation, with a cozy and relaxed vibe.
+A mountain town at 2200m elevation, with a cosy and relaxed vibe.
 My friend says that it looks like you are in the clouds!
 And indeed, the clouds surrounding the town can be best admired from the Central Park (Parque Central).

 But apart from the markets, there are lots of locals selling merchandise on the streets, restaurants, and bars.
 You might be enjoying your margarita at a terrace, but you soon realize someone pokes you.
 You turn around, and a little girl is trying to sell you handmade dolls.
 After some time, while preparing to sip from your margarita again, a woman appears in front of you, flashing a blouse or a scarf.